koerber-technologies/github-composite-actions/yarn/README.md

 # yarn

-This action installs based on the yarn.lock file all neccesary dependencies.
+This action installs all necessary dependencies based on the cached yarn.lock file.